Ontario, Toronto back in court today over Ford government's mid-election council cuts | CBC News

 CBC News will have cameras in the courtroom for hearing on Monday, Tuesday

-Premier Doug Ford's government and the City of Toronto are facing off again in court over the province's decision to slash the number of council seats mid-election.
+Premier Doug Ford's government and the City of Toronto are facing off again in court over Ontario's decision to slash the number of council seats mid-election.

-On Monday and Tuesday, Ontario's Court of Appeal is hearing an appeal from the province for a second time.
+On Monday and Tuesday, the province's Court of Appeal is hearing from the province for a second time.
 During both days of hearings, CBC News has been granted permission to have cameras in the courtroom.

-The appeal follows a panel of judges' decision to stay a lower court's ruling on Bill 5 last September — which led to the city holding a 25-ward election after months of flip-flopping and frantic preparation.
+The appeal follows a decision by a panel of judges to stay a lower court's ruling on Bill 5 last September that led to the city holding a 25-ward election after months of flip-flopping and frantic preparation.

-Ford first announced his surprise decision to chop the number of wards from a planned 47-ward system to 25 seats aligned with provincial ridings last July.
+Ford first announced his surprise decision last July to chop the number of wards from a planned 47-ward system to 25 seats aligned with provincial ridings.

 When Bill 5 came into force, the election campaign was "past the halfway mark," notes the city's latest factum to the Court of Appeal, which caused "unprecedented disruption" to candidates, voters, and the city.